Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: The Extension Lemma

-The goal of this section is to build such a function $v$ but our result (Lemma \ref{lem_extension}) will be less convenient than what we wished above.
-Tto simplify, we consider that $K$ delimits two sides $\Omega_1$ and $\Omega_2$.
-For each $h = 1,2$, we want to build a function $v_h$ on the union of $\Omega_h$ and of bad balls $B(x,r)$ centered on $K$.
-We roughly explain the construction of $v_1$.
-For an isolated bad ball $B(x,r)$, we would define $v_1$ in $B(x,9r) \cup \Omega_1$ as follow.
-We set $v_1$ as a well-chosen rigid motion in $B(x,9r)$ and then $v_1 = u$ in $\Omega_1 \setminus B(x,10 r)$ whereas the part $\Omega_1 \cap B(x,10 r) \setminus B(x,9r)$ would be a transition area.
-Unfortunately, the lack of Korn-Poincaré inequality prevents us from estimating the energy of $v_1$ in the part of the transition area that is at distance $\leq r$ from $K$.
-Therefore, we never consider isolated bad balls but we build $v_1$ via a partition of unity with respect to a family of bad balls $(B_i)_i$ of centers $x_i \in K$ and radii $r_i > 0$, which have good overlapping properties.
-Each of these balls is equipped with an orientation $\nu_i$ which is a unit vector pointing in the direction of $\Omega_1$.
-We want that when two balls $B_i$ and $B_j$ meet, their radii are comparable and their orientation are very close.
-We also want that for all ball $B_i$, the part of the transition area $\Omega_1 \cap 10 B_i \setminus 9 B_i$ at distance $\leq r_i$ from $K$ is covered by balls $9 B_j$, with $j \ne i$.
-In this way, $v_1$ is an interpolation of ridig motion there and this allows us to estimate its energy without Korn-Poincaté inequality.
-However, we cannot estimate the energy of $v_1$ in the balls $B_i$ which meet $\partial B(x_0,r_0)$ because we cannot find other balls $9 B_j$ anymore to cover the transition area.
-This limitation is apparent in item \ref{lem_W_covering2} of Lemma \ref{lem_W}.
-Let us mention finally that there could be other ways to extend $v_1$, for example by reflection.
-However, the technique that we present below can be adapted to other cones than planes and it controls finely the domain where we don't estimate the energy of $v_1$.
+To simplify, let us say that $K$ delimits two sides $\Omega_1$ and $\Omega_2$ in $B(x_0,r_0)$.
+For some $\rho \in (1/2,3/4)$, we partially cover $K \cap \overline{B}(x_0,\rho)$ by a sequence of balls $(B_i)_i = (B(x_i,r_i))_i$ centred on $K$ which are induced by a geometric function (i.e., $r_i \sim \delta(x_i)$ for some geometric function $\delta$).
+Then for each $h = 1,2$, we want to build a Sobolev function $v_h$ on $\Omega_h \cup \bigcup_i 10 B_i$ which is a kind of extension of $u\vert_{\Omega_h}$.
+Without loss of generality, let us focus on $v_1$.
+For an isolated ball $B_i$, we would define $v_1$ in $10 B_i \cup \Omega_1$ as follow.
+We set $v_1$ as a well-chosen rigid motion in $9 B_i$ and then $v_1 = u$ in $\Omega_1 \setminus 10 B_i$ whereas the part $\Omega_1 \cap 10 B_i \setminus 9 B_i$ is a transition area.
+However, the lack of Korn-Poincaré inequality prevent us from estimating the energy of $v_1$ in the part of the transition area that is near $K$.
+Therefore, we never consider isolated balls but we build $v_1$ via a partition of unity with respect to the family $(B_i)$, taking advantage of the overlapping properties induced by $\delta$.
+Each of these balls is equipped with an orientation $\nu_i$, which is a unit vector pointing in the direction of $\Omega_1$.
+We will need that when two balls $B_i$ and $B_j$ meet, their radii are comparable and their orientation are very close.
+We will also need that for all ball $B_i$, the part of the transition area $\Omega_1 \cap 10 B_i \setminus 9 B_i$ at distance $\leq r_i$ from $K$ is covered by other balls $9 B_j$, with $j \ne i$.
+Thus, $v_1$ is an interpolation of ridig motion in the bad part the transition area near $K$ and this allows to estimate the elastic energy of $v$ without the Korn-Poincaré inequality.
+However, we cannot estimate the energy of $v_1$ in the balls $B_i$ which meet $\partial B(x_0,\rho)$ because we cannot find other balls $9 B_j$ anymore to cover the bad part of the transition area.
+This limitation will appear in item \ref{lem_W_covering2} of Lemma \ref{lem_W}.
+Therefore, our wall set $\ZZ$ will be composed of all the balls $B_i$ which meet $\partial B(x_0,\rho)$.
+As said above, this is where we don't estimate the energy of $v$ and where $v$ might not connect with $u$.